Delicate Cycnia (Cycnia tenera)

 Detailing the physical features, habits, territorial reach and other identifying qualities of the Delicate Cycnia.

 Updated: 2/27/2018; Authored By Staff Writer; Content ©www.InsectIdentification.org

 The Delicate Cycnia is also known as the Dogbane Tiger Moth, an ethereal gold and white moth with the uncommon ability to audibly communicate.

-Males can make a clicking sound to attract females and attempt to throw off predatory bats.
-Females lay small lavender eggs shaped like pellets under leaves.
+Males can make a clicking sound to both attract females and attempt to throw off predatory bats.
+This skill is unusual for a moth.
+Females lay small lavender-colored eggs shaped like pellets under leaves.
 Caterpillars are covered in long, furry hairs.
-They are white, or gray, or tan.
+At any given age, they may be white, gray, or tan.
 They eat the foliage of dogbane, milkweed and Indian hemp.
 Two generations a year can be produced.